-I spent about six months planning my first lecture.
+I spent about six months planning my first lecture for all of my English students at the beginning of the year.
 What could I say that would draw them in?
 That they had never heard before?
 That would teach them the far-reaching values of analyzing literature and still be engaging for the kids who hated school?
 I changed it and tweaked it and rehearsed it in my head, and by the time 7:30 on August 19th came around, I was ready to go.

 I started off every class by admitting the truth: This was my first year, and there would be lots of trial and error on my part.
 I invited them all to talk with me openly and offer suggestions when things weren’t working out.
 I told them I was excited to be there and looked forward to the school year, and then we did the necessary administrative work – disclosures (boring!), policies (no late work! no cell phones), a little About Me (I have 7 brothers!
 I love dinosaurs!), and then we were on our way to the good stuff.

 Why study English?
 I had made a slide with what I thought were some pretty solid answers to that question.
 Do you want to be more attractive to the opposite sex?
 Do you want be perceived as intelligent?
 Do you want to make money?
 It’s pretty hard for even recalcitrant teenagers to answer no to that last one.
 Alright, good so far.
 But what’s the best part about English in my opinion?